 “Do unlimited homework attempts improve student learning outcomes?
-Evidence across sociodemographic backgrounds” (with Gonzalo Dona), forthcoming in Journal of Education for Business.
+Evidence across sociodemographic backgrounds” (with Gonzalo Dona), Journal of Education for Business, 2025.

 “Parameter instabilities and monetary policy in a Small Open Economy: Evidence from an estimated model for the UK”, International Review of Economics and Finance, Volume 96, 2024.